WWE Rumors: Goldberg, The Undertaker, And Other Stars Made Insane Money For Working Saudi Arabia Events

 While Jericho made six figures for his short amount of work in Saudi Arabia, the legends coming out of retirement made even more.
 Well, the legends and Brock Lesnar made a whole lot more and it wasn’t even close to what Jericho brought in.

 According to Wrestling Observer Newsletter, by way of Ringside News, Goldberg’s deal to work the match against The Undertaker at Super Showdown in June was 10 times that amount.
-Yes, Goldberg earned “well into seven [figures] for the match” even though it is seen as one of the worst in a long time.
+Yes, Goldberg earned “well into seven [figures] for the match” even though the match was seen as one of the worst in a long time.

-The exact amount isn’t known for how much Goldberg made, but it is at least $1 million and possibly a bit over that.
-That amount is around the same amount of money Goldberg made for the eight matches he worked on a WWE contract back in 2003.
+The exact amount isn’t known regarding how much Goldberg made, but the amount was at least $1 million and possibly a bit over that.
+That amount was around the same amount of money Goldberg made for the eight matches he worked during his WWE contract in 2003.

 Shawn Michaels and The Undertaker are also expected to have made more than seven figures for their appearances at the Saudi Arabia events.
 Back in November, Michaels actually came out of retirement for a tag team match at Crown Jewel.

-The true paydays are not known for all WWE superstars who performed at the Saudi Arabia events, but the trip is more than worth it.
-One of the only other superstars expected to have made that much is current WWE Universal Champion Brock Lesnar.
-Then again, Lesnar is one of the regularly highest-paid superstars to ever work for WWE in its history.
+The true paydays are not known for all WWE superstars who performed at the Saudi Arabia events, but the trip was more than worth the effort.
+One of the only other superstars expected to have made that much was current WWE Universal Champion Brock Lesnar.
+Then again, Lesnar is one of the highest-paid superstars to ever work for WWE in its history.